royce-mathew/BugTracker/README.md

 # How To Run Application

-- Clone this repository using the command
+- Clone this repository using the command `git clone https://github.com/OntarioTech-CS-program/w23-csci2020u-project-team21.git`
+- Using your terminal, navigate to